 Camera settings to capture a time-lapse

-I don’t prefer using manual mode while shooting time-lapse as you suppose to leave the camera on tripod for a quite long time so you might face changes in the surrounding lighting which will result in either under/overexposed photos and ruin your time-lapse video, the solution is to let the camera balance the exposure for you either by aperture mode or shutter mode, I always use aperture mode as mostly I shoot land/cityscapes so I need everything in focus and I don’t want the camera to play with my aperture and brings softness to some of my images the series.
+I don’t prefer using manual mode while shooting time-lapse as you are supposed to leave the camera on a tripod for a quite long time so you might face changes in the surrounding lighting which will result in either under/overexposed photos and ruin your time-lapse video, the solution is to let the camera balance the exposure for you either by aperture mode or shutter mode, I always use aperture mode as mostly I shoot land/cityscapes so I need everything in focus and I don’t want the camera to play with my aperture and brings softness to some of my images the series.